-For that reason, Home Junction includes a “Confidence Range” of a plus or minus figure to give users parameters on the accuracy of the data.
+For that reason, Home Junction includes a pricing range, showing the High and Low estimated values along with a “Confidence Range” of a plus or minus figure to give users parameters on the accuracy of the data.

-To help homeowners see an overall picture of the market position of their property, Home Junction also provides a chart showing how that property compares to other homes in the neighborhood.
+To help homeowners see an overall picture of the market position of their property, Home Junction also provides a chart showing how that property compares to other homes in the neighborhood

-That chart will report which percentage the property ranks in the area compared to others based on Size, Price, Price per Square Foot and Age of the structure.
+That chart will report which percentage the property ranks in the area compared to others based on Size, Price, Price per Square Foot, and Age of the structure.